The HIV lifecycle in detail

 Each replication cycle only lasts 1 to 2 days.
 It has several stages and different HIV drugs are active at different stages.
 HIV drugs are called inhibitors because they inhibit or stop parts of the cycle.

 - HIV first has to attach to a CD4 cell.
-The proteins on the outer surface of HIV (called gp41 and gp120) connect with receptors on the surface of the CD4 cell (usually the CD4 receptor and the CCR5
+The proteins on the outer surface of HIV (called gp41 and gp120) connect with receptors on the surface of the CD4 cell (usually the CD4 receptor and the CCR5 coreceptor).

 - HIV drugs that block this process are called entry inhibitors.
 This family of drugs block attachment to gp41 or gp120 on the CD4 receptor or block the coreceptor CCR5.
 Monoclonal antibodies (mAbs) can also block this stage.

+- These enzymes then work in the nucleus.
 The first enzyme is called RT.
 This stands for reverse transcriptase.
 RT changes the single strand of HIV (called RNA) into a double strand to fit in with human DNA.
 Two different types of RT inhibitors (RTIs) block this process: (i) nucleoside/tide (NRTIs/NtRTIs), and (ii) non-nucleoside (NNRTIs).

 - The CD4 nucleus then starts producing raw material to make new HIV.
 These long strands of new HIV particles need to be cut up and assembled as new virus.
 The enzyme involved in the cutting and assembling process is called protease.
 The HIV meds that block this process are called protease inhibitors.